 A portal to Greenland's culture on the Internet.
 The aim of Culture Greenland is to maintain a large list of web sites with topics on Greenland's culture.
-Also of interest is the National Image Database of Greenland.
+Also of interest is the Greenland National Image Database.
 Search on "kajak" for a number of old kayak images.
 Another feature, currently under construction, is the National Sound Database of Greenland.

 This museum, located in Nuuk, Greenland is the central institution for research and documentation of the Greenland cultural history.
 It is also the central archival institution for public archives and offices.
 The museum holds a large collection of Greenlandic kayaks, but as yet, there is not a 'web tour' of the exhibition.